dumlutimuralp/antrea-packet-walks/part_b/README.md

 - Source MAC = f2:32:d8:07:e2:a6 (backend1 pod MAC)
 - Destination MAC = be:2c:bf:e4:ec:c5 (frontend pod MAC)

+This flow will come to OVS on backend1 pod port.
 OVS will steer this flow as shown below (to make it processed by Kube-proxy managed iptables NAT rules again)

 ![](2020-09-22-21-44-43.png)